jacobkrantz/ProbSyllabifier/Config.md

 category_restriction_count: If category_restriction is on, what's the minimum amount per category allowed.
 training_size_hmm: The amount of words to train the HMM on.
 testing_size_hmm: The amount of words to test the accuracy of the scheme on.
-gene_list: The list of phonetic characters in the language being used.
+gene_file: The file for which the phones being stored are held.
 log_file_location: The location to store the output of the genetic algorithm.

 ## phone_optimize